PREVAILING WAGE

 Before you start sweating bullets, know this — these penalties don’t always apply.
 Instead, the penalty amount is determined by the Labor Commission based on two factors:

-• If you want the legal jargon, here’s the translation: Whether the failure of the contractor or subcontractor to pay the correct wages was a good faith mistake.
+• Legal jargon translation: Whether the failure of the contractor or subcontractor to pay the correct wages was a good faith mistake.
 And if the error was promptly and voluntarily corrected when brought to the attention of the contractor or subcontractor

 • Legal jargon translation: Whether the contractor or subcontractor has a prior record of failing to meet its prevailing wage obligations.